-This indicator directly measures fear of or experienced stigma or discrimination.
-This indicator could provide further understanding and improve interventions in reducing HIV stigma and discrimination by: (1) showing change over time in the percentage of people perceiving or experiencing stigma, (2) enabling comparisons between national, provincial, state and more local administrations and (3) indicating priority areas for action.
+This indicator is important for understanding and addressing the barriers to achieving the 90-90-90 targets among members of key populations.
+Data from this indicator directly measure fear of stigma or discrimination.
+This indicator could provide further understanding and improve interventions in reducing HIV stigma and discrimination by (1) showing change over time in the percentage of people who fear experiencing stigma, (2) enabling comparisons between national, provincial, state and more local administrations, and (3) indicating priority areas for action.